 House Jan.
-6 committee subpoenas Twitter, Alphabet, Meta and Reddit
+6 committee says tech firms not cooperating, issues subpoenas

-“We cannot allow our work to be delayed any longer,” said the committee’s chairman, Rep. Bennie G. Thompson (D-Miss.), in a statement.
+“We cannot allow our work to be delayed any longer,” Thompson said in a statement.
 “Two key questions for the Select Committee are how the spread of misinformation and violent extremism contributed to the violent attack on our democracy, and what steps — if any — social media companies took to prevent their platforms from being breeding grounds to radicalizing people to violence.”

-Thompson said that despite months of engagement “we still not have the documents and information necessary to answer those basic questions.”
+Thompson said that, despite requests for information sent in August, “we still not have the documents and information necessary to answer those basic questions.”

-Spokespeople for YouTube, Twitter, Facebook parent Meta and Reddit did not immediately respond to requests for comment.
+Spokespeople for the companies did not immediately respond to requests for comment.
+Facebook’s parent company is Meta.
+Alphabet owns Google and YouTube.

+Trump and his supporters used social media sites to spread falsehoods about the validity of Joe Biden’s victory over Trump in the November 2020 presidential election, with many posts calling for extraordinary action — including violence in some cases — to prevent Biden from ascending to the White House.
+On Jan.
+6, Congress was meeting to certify the election’s results, a procedural formality, when hundreds of Trump supporters bashed their way into the building as part of clashes that left five people dead.

+No social company has provided an exhaustive account of its role in spreading these ideas, and a request in August for evidence did not yield as much information as the committee wanted for its investigation.

-A letter to Alphabet, formerly known as Google, asked for specific information regarding YouTube, a platform it described as providing “ significant communications by its users that were relevant to the planning and execution of January 6th attack on the United States Capitol.”
-The letter noted that Stephen K. Bannon live-streamed his podcast on YouTube in the days before and after January 6, 2021, and that images of the Capitol insurrection were carried live on YouTube.
+A letter to Alphabet, the parent company of Google and YouTube, asked for specific information regarding YouTube, a platform it described as providing “significant communications by its users that were relevant to the planning and execution of January 6th attack on the United States Capitol.”
+The letter noted that former Trump adviser Stephen K. Bannon had live-streamed his podcast on YouTube in the days before and after Jan.
+6, 2021, and that images of the Capitol insurrection were carried live on YouTube.

 “The Select Committee believes Alphabet has significant undisclosed information that is critical to its investigation, concerning how Alphabet developed, implemented, and reviewed its content moderation, algorithmic promotion, demonetization, and other policies that may have affected the January 6, 2021 events,” the letter said.

 Twitter was similarly reprimanded in a letter accompanying the subpoena.
-Thompson writes that “Twitter has failed to disclose critical information …For example, Twitter has not produced important documents relating to warnings it received regarding the use of the platform to plan or incite violence on January 6th.”
+Thompson wrote that “Twitter has failed to disclose critical information …For example, Twitter has not produced important documents relating to warnings it received regarding the use of the platform to plan or incite violence on January 6th.”

 Similar complaints were lodged in a letter to the CEO of Reddit which hosted “r/The_Donald,” which grew significantly on Reddit before migrating to a separate website in 2020.
 Thompson’s letter said that site “ultimately hosted significant discussion and planning related to the January 6th attack” and he criticized the company for not responding to previously requested information.